GoogleCloudPlatform/serverless-exec-ruby/README.md

 require "google/serverless/exec/tasks"
 ```

-### Setting up serverless:exec execution

-This library provides rake tasks for serverless execution, allowing
-serverless applications to perform on-demand tasks in the serverless
-environment.
-This may be used for safe running of ops and maintenance tasks,
-such as database migrations, that access production cloud resources.
-For
-example, you could run a production database migration in a Rails app using:
+You can run a production database migration in a Rails app using:

     bundle exec rake serverless:exec -- bundle exec rake db:migrate